datacarpentry/image-processing/_episodes/09-contours.md

 Finally, we draw the contour points on the original image, with the

 ~~~
+cv2.drawContours(image = image,
+    contours = contours,
+    contourIdx = -1,
-cv2.drawContours(img, contours, -1, (0, 0, 255), 5)
+    color = (0, 0, 255),
+    thickness = 5)
 ~~~
 {: .python}

-method call.
+function call.
 The first parameter is the image we are going to draw the contours on.
 Then, we pass in the list of contours to draw.
 The third parameter tells us where to start when we draw the contours; -1 means to draw them all.
 If we specified 2 here, only the third contour would be drawn.
 The fourth parameter